-What is a Grievance?
+What Is a Grievance?

 A grievance is a formal process that has been established to address a particular concern you may have that has not been successfully resolved through other informal methods.
 This procedure is applicable to:

-- All customers of the Brevard C.AR.E.S. program who receive services (and/or their families); - Families receiving services through Brevard Family Partnership's providers or through our Case Management agencies; and - Other interested stakeholders.
+- All customers of the C.AR.E.S. program who receive services (and/or their families); - Families receiving services through Brevard Family Partnership providers or through our Case Management agencies; and - Other interested stakeholders.

-Issues regarding authorizations for services should be addressed through the Clinical Services Coordinator or Director of Intake, Placement and Assessment at Brevard Family Partnership by calling (321) 752-4650.
+Issues regarding authorizations for services should be addressed through the Director of Utilization Management at Brevard Family Partnership by calling (321) 752-4650.
 Staff will provide you with information about the appropriate grievance/appeal process that you should follow.

-You have the right to file a grievance at any time, without interference or fear of retaliation.
+You have the right to file a grievance at any time without interference or fear of retaliation.
 Brevard Family Partnership will ensure that your services are continuous and consistent while a resolution regarding your grievance is formulated.